-Cloud computing might sound like another new-fangled IT development, but in reality much of the basic technology has been around for years.
+While cloud computing might feel like a relatively new concept, much of the basic technology has been around for years.
 So what exactly is it, how can it help your business and is it worth the investment?

-Put simply, cloud computing is a way of using the internet to carry out tasks you typically perform on your computer - such as storing and sharing information.
+Put simply, cloud computing is a way of using the internet to carry out tasks you typically perform on your computer - such as storing and sharing information using software.

 Instead of purchasing software and having to install it on your computer, the applications are hosted on secure servers that you access over the internet - ‘in the cloud'.